jeff5/very-slow-jython/src/site/sphinx/architecture/interpreter.rst

 A chain of frames forms the Python execution stack of one thread.

-The ``PyFrame`` holds argument values and local variables, in CPython the arithmetic stack (not necessary for Java), and any state associated with a particular execution of the code.
+The ``PyFrame`` holds argument values and local variables, and any state associated with a particular execution of the code, if it is not in the local variables of the interpreter itself.
+In CPython it provides space for the arithmetic stack.

-A ``PyFrame`` also exists disconnected from the thread state:
+A ``PyFrame`` also exists
+apart from representing the current state of a thread:

 * when it is new (e.g. during a function call before the *push*);
 * as part of a trace-back (in an exception, say); or